thyssenkrupp launches rasselstein® CFPA on the market

 rasselstein® CFPA effectively minimizes the tin oxide growth during storage, providing the same functionality as chromium-based passivation.
 It gives tinplate high-quality surface properties, such as a brilliant appearance, best lacquer adhesion, excellent wettability, and very good direct printability.
 Comprehensive tests have confirmed that suitable lacquer systems are available for existing application purposes.

-To check the resistance with various food products, storage tests up to several years were performed in addition to laboratory tests.
+To check the resistance with various food products, three-year storage tests were performed in addition to laboratory tests.
 On behalf of thyssenkrupp Rasselstein, the SSICA Institute in Parma performed representative storage tests with two products typically filled in food cans: chickpea puree and diced tomatoes with basil.
-The study shows no differences between rasselstein® CFPA and the previous chromium-based standard 311 for 12-month storage of the test products at 20° C and 37° C. Corrosion characteristics and sulphide staining resistance were identical.
+The study shows no differences between rasselstein® CFPA and the previous chromium-based standard 311 for 36-month storage of the test products at 20° C and 37° C. Corrosion characteristics and sulphide staining resistance were identical.

 To sum up, SSICA confirms that rasselstein® CFPA is fully suited for canning food.